davidclough/node/_documents/javascript-guide/javascript-guide.md

     console.log(person1.fullName);			// "John Smith"

-If you are defining richer properties against an object constructor, you will need to define them outside the constructor and against the prototype, for the same efficiency reasons as defining methods.
+If you are defining richer properties against an object constructor, you will need to define them outside the constructor and against the prototype for the same efficiency reasons as when defining methods.
 It is better to define one property against the prototype than to end up redefining the same property against each individual instance created.

 #### <a name="language-objects-richer-objects"></a>Richer Objects
-Here we are merely giving an indication of how flexible JavaScript objects can be and how it is more than possible to just change property values at run time - you can redefine its whole configuration on the fly.
+Here we are merely giving an indication of how flexible JavaScript objects can be and how it is possible to change more than just the value of a property at run time - you can redefine its whole configuration on the fly.
 This can be done for standalone objects or for object prototypes.

 The [MDN Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object) page also indicates some methods for placing extra restrictions on objects.